GroundBuilder/landscapequiz/README.md

 The aim of this project was to use vanilla JavaScript and creat a image-base quiz.
 I decided to go ahead with a imgae-based quiz with random image of province shields of Sweden.

 Features include:
-- pop-up information of game rules
+- Pop-up information of game rules
-- clear score result
+- Clear score result, and game start over agian.
-- start game button
+- Start game button
 - Score tracker